 You can easily buy them from pet stores.
 But they sell them only when the Betta reaches a certain age.
 A male Betta is only available when he is at least 1 year old, while the female Betta is sold when she is 6 months old.

-If you are buying them, you can expect them to stay with you for 2 more years.
+If you buy them, you can expect them to stay with you for 2 more years.
 But in the case of females, you will get more time as they live a little longer than the males.
 Still, people prefer to buy male Bettas because of their vibrant appearance.

-If you did everything right and took right care of your Betta, there will be no surprise to find them living longer than expected.
+If you did everything right and took care of your Betta, it will be no surprise to find them living longer than expected.

 How Long Do Betta Fish Live in the Wild?

-Bettas can be found living in shallow freshwater in the wild.
+Bettas live in shallow freshwater in the wild.
 They originated from Thailand and Cambodia but can be seen swimming in the ponds or streams of Brazil, Singapore, and Malaysia.
-They got introduced to many other regions due to the intervention of humans.
+Human intervention introduced them to many other regions.

 The lifespan of Bettas in the wild are usually seen to be shorter than the tank setup.
 There are many reasons for this like unregulated water, the presence of other fiery fishes, exposure to diseases, etc.

-If the water source got polluted, then the food and plants will be destroyed, and Bettas won’t get much chance to thrive in these environments.
-In the wild, there is more chance of male Bettas to confront another male.
+If the water source gets polluted, food and plants will be destroyed, and Bettas will not thrive in these environments.
+There is a higher chance that male Bettas will confront another male in the wild.

-The confrontation between the two male Bettas can take place into an ugly fight as they are quite territorial and aggressive.
-They can get competitive if they saw other fish wandering into their own territory.
-This is the reason they are also known as ‘Siamese Fighting Fish’.
+The confrontation between the two male Bettas can turn into an ugly fight, as they are quite territorial and aggressive.
+They can get competitive if they see other fish wandering into their territory, which is why they are also known as ‘Siamese Fighting Fish’.

-Due to expansion and more development in Thailand, the natural habitat of the Betta fishes is getting destroyed.
-This is the reason Wild Betta is now kept in The IUCN Red List of Threatened Species.
+Due to expansion and development in Thailand, the natural habitat of the Betta fish is being destroyed.
+This is why Wild Betta is now kept on the IUCN Red List of Threatened Species.

 How to Increase Betta Fish Lifespan?

-We have learned why the lifespan of Betta fish is longer in the tank than in the wild.
-Now we will look at the main factors that can enhance the quality and add a few more years to the life of your Bettas.
-A proper betta fish care can help them live healthy and longer.
+We have learned why Betta fish’s lifespan is longer in the tank than in the wild.
+Now, we will look at the main factors that can enhance the quality and add a few more years to your Bettas’ lives.
+Proper betta fish care can help them live healthy and longer.

 Always Buy a Healthy Betta Fish

-It is an important factor that you have to keep in mind before buying or adding the new Betta in the aquarium.
-Make sure the Betta is healthy as an infected fish can infect the whole tank.
+This is an important factor to keep in mind before buying or adding a new Betta to the aquarium.
+Make sure the Betta is healthy, as an infected fish can infect the whole tank.

 You can recognize a healthy fish if –

-We already learned that the Bettas are sold when they reach a certain age.
-So, ask the age of the fish before buying them.
+We have already learned that Bettas are sold when they reach a certain age.
+So, ask about the age of the fish before buying them.

 Provide Healthy Betta Fish Food

-The main ingredients in their diet should include fat and protein.
-Before buying anything, make sure the protein and fat are on the top of the ingredient list and buy food from the certified stores only.
+Fat and protein should be the main ingredients in their diet.
+Before buying anything, make sure protein and fat are at the top of the ingredient list, and buy food from certified stores only.

-Bettas are carnivores, so it is easy to include a variety of food in their diet.
+Bettas are carnivores, so it is easy to include various food in their diet.
 In the wild, they are known to feed heavily on insects, which are not easy to provide in the tank.

 If you can’t get live food for them, you can use frozen food to feed instead.
 High-quality flakes or pellets are other best options to provide your Betta the required nutrition in their diet.
 There are many premade foods available in the market that are made primarily for Bettas.

-You can also prepare their meal at home easily.
-Brine shrimp and bloodworms are perfect ingredients you can simply mix to create a healthy diet for betta fish.
+You can also easily prepare their meal at home.
+Brine shrimp and bloodworms are the perfect ingredients to mix to create a healthy diet for betta fish.

-The right food and right ingredient are essential to maintain health, and it greatly impacts the coloration, growth rate, and lifespan of the Betta fish.
+The right food and ingredients are essential to maintaining health, and they greatly impact the coloration, growth rate, and lifespan of the Betta fish.
 They are also quite active while feeding, so they can be easily overfed.
 Overfeeding can result in bloating, which can become fatal if not treated.

 To avoid this, provide only the amount of food they can finish in 2-3 minutes and feed only twice a day.
 Also, make sure to put another bite of the food when they have completely swallowed the first one.
 Otherwise, they will spit out the food without finishing to swallow the next one.